![]() music |

 The FT-SR programming language is a derivative designed for constructing fault-tolerant distributed systems.

-Key to this proposal is the use of the ideas of a pseudo assembler and overloading of concepts.
+Rather than using any actual processor’s machine code, a successful UNCOL might use the ideas of a pseudo assembler and overloading of concepts.

 Decades ago I was one of the programmers ridiculing the idea of a universal assembler (a generic assembler that then gets translated into a real assembler).
 At the time there was the problem that converting from a universal assmebler to a specific real assembler introduced the same inefficiencies as the use of a high level language, but failed to provide the ease of use of a high level language.
 The universal assembler combined the disadvantages of the two approaches and cut out the advantages of each.